venkateshvishnudas/AI-Powered-Interview-Assistant/README.md

 Candidate summary → score + feedback.

-Dashboard → recruiter view of all candidates + details.
+Dashboard → recruiter view of all candidates and details.